Barbary slave trade: Decline

 In the first years of the 19th century, the United States, allied with European nations, fought and won the First and the Second Barbary Wars against the pirates.
 The wars were a direct response of the American, British, French and the Dutch states to the raids and the slave trade by the Barbary pirates against them, which ended in the 1830s, when the region was conquered by France.
 The Barbary slave trade and slave markets in the Mediterranean declined and eventually disappeared after the European occupations.

 After an Anglo-Dutch bombardment in 1816 of Algiers on 27 August, led by Admiral Edward Pellew, 1st Viscount Exmouth, disabled most of the pirate fleet, the Dey of Algiers was forced to agree to terms which included the release of the surviving 1,200 slaves (mostly from Sardinia) and the cessation of their practice of enslaving Europeans.
 After being defeated in this period of formal hostilities with European and American powers, the Barbary states went into decline.

 The Barbary pirates refused to cease their slaving operations, resulting in another bombardment by a Royal Navy fleet against Algiers in 1824.
 France invaded Algiers in 1830, placing it under colonial rule.
 Tunis was similarly invaded by France in 1881.
 Tripoli returned to direct Ottoman control in 1835, before falling into Italian hands in the 1911 Italo-Turkish War.
-As such, the slave traders now found that they had to work in accordance with the laws of their governors, and could no longer look to self-regulation.
+The slave traders thus found that they had to work in accordance with the laws of their governors, and could no longer look to self-regulation.
 The slave trade ceased on the Barbary Coast in the 19th and 20th centuries or when European governments passed laws granting emancipation to slaves.